 - A. Prepare a 500 mL solution of the appropriate cleanup solution using the guidelines in the table above. - B. Disconnect the outlet of the Dionex IonPac column from the suppressor.
-If your system is configured with both a guard column and an analytical column, reverse the order of the guard and analytical column in the eluent flow path.
+Disconnect the Dionex EGC cartridge, Dionex CR-TC trap column, and the Dionex Degas module devices from the pump. - C. If your system is configured with both a guard column and an analytical column, reverse the order of the guard and analytical column in the eluent flow path.
 Double check that the eluent flows in the correct direction as designated on each of the column labels.